 Presentations.
 Presentations by parents, adults who had special needs in school, and students who are in school at the present time all provide an opportunity to bring the class alive for students.
 Such presentations assist in personalizing the issues from the beginning.
 For this chapter, having students and teachers share about how the learning environment helped them use their learning styles to best benefit can be very powerful.

-Dialogue about humor.
-(See Activity Tools 7-1 and 7-2).
-As a whole class discussion or in small groups, ask students to discuss these cartoons with the questions posed on the directions.
-Discuss as a whole class.

 What is helpful and not helpful in designing a class for diverse students?
 Ask students to discuss helpful and hurtful ways to design a class and school to help students with differing learning styles and abilities flourish in learning together.